irene-h/proof-of-credentials/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# IDENTITY CREDENTIALS dApp
+# Identity credentials dApp

-## About
+## About this dApp

-This dApp allows citizens to create identity credentials out of a document scan and request their validation to an authority.
-Document scans are uploaded into IPFS, the dApp returns then a credential reference number that will unequivocally identify that credential and sets its status to 'Pending'.
-Authorities can then check the status of a credential by its reference number, check offline the associated IPFS document, and validate the credential.
-Authorities can also revoke previously validated credentials.
+This dApp allows citizens to create identity credentials out of a document scan and request their validation to an Authority.
+This dApp also implements the Authority role by enabling the validation and revokation of credentials.

-Anyone can be an authority or a citizen so that you may follow the entire lifecycle of a credential (created by a citizen, validated by an Authority, revoked by an Authority).
-To facilitate interaction with the contract, the UI has been designed with two panels: the Citizens view and the Authority view.
-You may create credentials as a Citizen and validate/revoke them as an Authority.
-**NOTE**: Credentials cannot be validated by Citizens (that is, you should use one Metamask account for the citizen role and change to another Metamask for the Authority role)
+Read more below.

 ## Installation